alinematollahi/atiart.dk/README.md

 <img src="pictures/9.jpg" />

 In addition, admin can add a new product by pushing "Add New Product" button, so a new box will open and He/She can set product items and chose 3 images for product and see image preview without refreshing.
 Images storage in temp directory, if admin pushes save button, images move to upload directory.

+The Sort item sets due to the active products, so if admin chose "deactive" option for the product, it has no sort and will not show for user.

 <img src="pictures/10.jpg" />